ahmadlabaran/rms/README.md

 ├── manage.py              # Django management command-line utility
 └── requirements.txt       # Python package dependencies
 ```

-## About This Project

-This project was developed as a learning exercise in computer science education.
-The system is modeled after actual result management processes used in Nigerian universities, with flexibility for adaptation to other institutional workflows.

 ### Technologies Demonstrated
 - Django framework and web application architecture